 Harm Reduction International is a world-leading non-governmental organisation working to promote and expand support for harm reduction as well as reduce drug related harms by promoting evidence-based public health policies and practices, and human rights-based approaches to drug policy.

-Hosting the Harm Reduction International Conference is a collaborative effort between HRI and our partners in the host country.
-With a UK-based conference team, we rely on our local partner for essential local knowledge, connections and experience – and this time, we have a consortium of four organisations as our partner.
-For the first time ever, two of our partner organisations are led by and for people who use drugs.
+Hosting the Harm Reduction International Conference was a collaborative effort between HRI and our partners in the host country.
+With a UK-based conference team, we rely on our local partner for essential local knowledge, connections and experience – and this time, we had a consortium of four organisations as our partner.
+For the first time ever, two of our partner organisations were led by and for people who use drugs.
 Across all educational activities and policy work in the sector, AIVL, ASHM, HRVic and INHSU seek to advocate for safe and equitable care, free of stigma and discrimination for people with HIV and viral hepatitis and people who use drugs.

 All four partners have a wealth of experience in policy and advocacy work in the sector and believe in the importance and legitimacy of effective harm reduction measures and policies.
-A shared aim of reducing the negative health, social and legal impacts of drug use and drug policy, through the promotion of evidence-based public health policy and practice, makes them ideal co-hosts of HR23.
+A shared aim of reducing the negative health, social and legal impacts of drug use and drug policy, through the promotion of evidence-based public health policy and practice, made them ideal co-hosts of HR23.
 You can read more about our partners in the menu below.

-Ruod Ariete is a Conference Assistant for HR23.
+Ruod Ariete was a Conference Assistant for HR23.
 They have been working on harm reduction-related events and conferences for the past six years.
-Ruod hopes that the delegates and speakers are as excited as they are to come to HR23.
-They wouldn't mind a chat over a coffee (or two), a Melbourne staple, when they're free.
+Ruod helped our delegates and speakers to get the most out of HR23, including administering our scholarship programme.

 The Australian Injecting & Illicit Drug Users League (AIVL) is the Australian national peak body, representing the state and territory peer-based drug user organisations in relation to issues of national relevance for people with lived experience of drug use.